VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 To accomplish that, we need the middleware to apply authentication to all routes except `POST`.

-Such behavior is possible with the use of the `applyToRoute` optional predicate:
+Such behavior is possible with the use of the `applies` optional predicate:

 ```dart
 Handler middleware(Handler handler) {